 The thing about retirement planning is that you only get one shot at it.
 The years go by and you will someday be at retirement age.
 You don’t have a choice.
 On the other hand, college funding is full of choices: kids can get scholarships, they can work, they can attend community colleges, they can find work/co-op programs, etc, etc.

 Step 4 is therefore ahead of step 5.
 But notice that Step 4 is 15% of your income.
 If you have cash flow greater than 15%, you can apply that to college funding immediately, and if you have more than enough cash flow to accomplish both steps 4 and 5, you can use all of the extra to pay off your house early (step 6).

 Note that Step 6 comes behind retirement and college funding because reversing the order could possibly give you a paid-for house at the expense of a dignified retirement or helping your kids through college.
 Most of us wouldn’t want that.

 Not sure where to start investing for retirement?
 Here are some tips:

-Once we got our house paid off, we started to budget “bless” money, which we put into an envelope every month just to have available so we can bless others as we see the needs.
+Once we got our house paid off, we started to budget “bless” money, which we put into an envelope every month just to have it available so we could bless others as we see their needs.
 We are also able to help our grown daughter and daughter-in-law cash flow their college.

 I wish the same for you.